Benjamin-Wolff/Cheska-Portfolio/README.md

-Small project to build a portfolio site for Francesca Morales.
+Small project to build a basic portfolio site for Francesca Morales.
 Built using SvelteKit.

 See the website here: https://francescamorales.com/